IDU-CVLab/NST_for_Gen/README.md

 * The "assets" folder also includes the saved models used for this algorithm.
 These files are not included in the docker image as it follows in the explanation.
 You need to manually replace those files locally in the same directory path as above if you choose to set up via our saved docker image.

 ## Setup
-You can setup in either of the following two ways:
+You can set up the algorithm in either of the following two ways:
 1. Through Conda environment (Linux/macOS/Windows)
 2. Through a Docker image (Linux/macOS)